AstroNvim/docs/docs/Configuration/basic_configuration.md

   },

   -- Set colorscheme to use
-  colorscheme = "default_theme",
+  colorscheme = "astronvim",

   -- Override highlight groups in any theme highlights = {
     -- duskfox = { -- a table of overrides/changes to the default
     --   Normal = { bg = "#000000" },
     -- },
-    default_theme = function(highlights) -- or a function that returns a new table of colors to set local C = require "default_theme.colors"
+    astronvim = function(highlights) -- or a function that returns a new table of colors to set local C = require "astronvim_theme.colors"

       -- New approach instead of diagnostic_style
       highlights.DiagnosticError.italic = true